Nazek-Altayeb/FoodTrack_Assessment/README.md

 ## Clone
 Changes made to a cloned repository will affect the original one.

-- Navigate to the main page of the repostitory (this could be a forked instance)
+- Navigate to the main page of the repostitory (this could be a forked instance).
-- Click on the **Code** dropdown menu above the list of files
+- Click on the **Code** dropdown menu above the list of files.
-- Choose a method to copy the URL for the repository: either via **HTTPS**, by using an **SSH key**, or by using **GitHub CLI**
+- Choose a method to copy the URL for the repository: either via **HTTPS**, by using an **SSH key**, or by using **GitHub CLI**.
-- In your work environment, open Git Bash and change current directory to target location for cloned repository
+- In your work environment, open Git Bash and change current directory to target location for cloned repository.
-- Type ``git clone`` followed by the copied URL and press enter **Enter**
+- Type `git clone` followed by the copied URL and press enter **Enter**.
+- Create a virtual environment, and install the required libraries, then execute the following command if needed `Set-ExecutionPolicy Unrestricted -Scope Process`, then activate the virtaul environment ` . .venv/Scripts/activate`.

 ## Fork

 Any changes made to a forked repository do not affect the original repository.

-- Log into GitHub and click on repository to download ([FoodTrack_Assessment](https://github.com/Nazek-Altayeb/FoodTrack_Assessment))
+- Log into GitHub and click on repository to download ([FoodTrack_Assessment](https://github.com/Nazek-Altayeb/FoodTrack_Assessment)).
-- Click the **Fork** buttonin the top right-hand corner
+- Click the **Fork** buttonin the top right-hand corner.
-- Select a different owner if necessary
+- Select a different owner if necessary.
-- Click **Create Fork**
+- Click **Create Fork**.
 - The repo is now in your chosen account and can be cloned or changed:

 # Aknowledgement

 - I programmed the project my self.
 - I benefit from my recent experience in programming backend using Django REST Framework.
-- I look for existing resources and examples, those demostrate Nested Serializers
+- I look for existing resources and examples, those demonstrate Nested Serializers.